Lipen/discrete-math-course/docs/src/course/overview.md

 | Final Exam | 1 | 20 | 20 |
 | **Total** | | | **100** |

-> **⚠️ Important**: You must complete all homework and pass both Theoretical Minimums to receive a passing grade, regardless of total points.
+> **⚠️ Important**: You must complete all homework and pass all Theoretical Minimums to receive a passing grade, regardless of total points.

 ## 🎓 Key Success Factors